Five-Minute Rule 40 Years Later: A First-Principles Revisit for Modern Memory Hierarchy: MQSim-Next: Storage-Next SSD Simulator

-We also extend MQSim-Next to support a much larger number of I/O request queues, which is crucial for extracting the full random-IOPS potential of Storage-Next SSDs under deep host parallelism.
-We configure the simulator using the parameters in Table~\ref{tab:keySSDpara} and set the PCIe interface to Gen7~$\times$8\footnote{We use Gen7~$\times$8 so that PCIe bandwidth does not bottleneck 4KB IOPS as the NAND channel bandwidth scales from 4.8GB/s to 5.6GB/s.}.
-Fig.~\ref{fig:MQSimNextResults} validates the model against MQSim-Next and probes key sensitivities.
-In Fig.~\ref{fig:MQSimNextResults}(a) the two align closely.
-MQSim-Next reports slightly higher IOPS because our model adopts a conservative write-amplification factor ($\Phi_{\text{AW}}{=}3$), which raises the modeled write share and lowers usable IOPS.
-Both the model and simulator assume a controller-nonlimiting setup, so the observed limits reflect NAND and channel behavior rather than controller bottlenecks.
-In Fig.~\ref{fig:MQSimNextResults}(b) IOPS declines as the workload becomes more write heavy due to GC traffic that competes with host I/O. At 512B (SLC), IOPS drops from about 82M (read only) to 68M (90:10), 52M (70:30), and 34M (50:50).
-Fig.~\ref{fig:MQSimNextResults}(c) shows a monotonic IOPS increase with NAND channel bandwidth, revealing a channel-side ceiling even with short SLC latencies: at 512B (SLC), IOPS rises from 68M at 3.6GB/s to 77M at 4.8GB/s and 85M at 5.6GB/s.
-This motivates wider channels and lower per-command overheads; die-stacked I/O such as Xtacking~\cite{huo2022unleash} can further raise effective per-channel bandwidth.
-Fig.~\ref{fig:MQSimNextResults}(d) quantifies how 512B BCH decoding failures reduce IOPS under the concatenated BCH/LDPC scheme: each failure escalates to a 4KB LDPC decoding, adding transfer and latency.
-Well-designed 512B BCH can keep failure rates below 1\%, and performance is already near the error-free plateau at a 1\% rate.
-In summary, MQSim-Next reproduces the first-principles trends and the key sensitivities shown in Fig.~\ref{fig:MQSimNextResults} (workload mix, channel bandwidth, and ECC).
-This alignment supports the calibrated model and feasibility framework for provisioning and design guidance, and it provides a solid foundation for the next Section on exploring the design space opened by seconds-scale DRAM–flash caching.
+We further extend MQSim-Next to support a much larger number of I/O queues, enabling full random-IOPS extraction under deep host parallelism.
+The simulator is configured using Table~\ref{tab:keySSDpara} parameters and a Gen7~$\times$8 PCIe link\footnote{Chosen to prevent PCIe bandwidth from bottlenecking 4KB IOPS as NAND channel bandwidth scales from 4.8GB/s to 5.6GB/s.}.
+Fig.~\ref{fig:MQSimNextResults} compares the analytic model and MQSim-Next.
+The two align closely, with MQSim-Next reporting slightly higher IOPS due to a conservative write-amplification factor ($\Phi_{\mathrm{WA}}\!=\!3$) in the model.
+Both assume a controller-nonlimiting setup, so observed limits stem from NAND and channel behavior.
+As shown in Fig.~\ref{fig:MQSimNextResults}(b), IOPS decreases from 82M (read-only) to 68M (90:10), 52M (70:30), and 34M (50:50) as GC traffic competes with host I/O. In Fig.~\ref{fig:MQSimNextResults}(c), increasing channel bandwidth raises IOPS from 68M at 3.6GB/s to 85M at 5.6GB/s, highlighting the benefit of wider channels or stacked I/O such as Xtacking~\cite{huo2022unleash}.
+Fig.~\ref{fig:MQSimNextResults}(d) shows that 512B BCH failures triggering 4~KB LDPC decodes reduce throughput modestly, remaining near the error-free plateau for $\le$1\% failure rate.
+Overall, MQSim-Next reproduces the modeled trends~(i.e., workload mix, channel bandwidth, and ECC sensitivity) validating the analytical framework and establishing a reliable foundation for the feasibility and design-space studies that follow.